Eugenia paranapanemensis: Flowers

-The mature flowers of E. paranapanemensis have four pale-yellow petals which are oval-shaped but narrow at the base and rounded at the top.
-The petals can be between 4.5-5.5 mm in length and 3-4 mm in width and are smooth on both the underside and topside.
+The mature flowers of E. paranapanemensis are pale yellow, with oval-shaped petals that widen from the base toward the rounded tips.
+The petals can be between 4.5-5.5 mm in length and 3-4 mm in width, and are smooth on both the underside and topside.
 The bulbous uppermost part of the flower stem (hypanthium) is also smooth and covered with long soft hairs.
-Clearly attached to the hypanthium are four calyx lobes – which look like tiny leaves beneath the yellow petals – of between 2.2-4 mm in length and 1-3mm in width.
-The calyx lobes are oblong and covered with tiny hairs and are unattached to each other except by the hypanthium.
-The centre of the mature flower forms a squared ring of many stamens (staminal ring) that is darker in colour than the petals.
+Attached to the hypanthium are four calyx lobes that which resemble smaller leaves under the yellow petals.
+The calyx lobes are oblong and between 2.2-4 mm in length and 1–3 mm in width.
+The centre of the mature flower forms a squared ring of many stamens that is darker in colour than the petals.

-The flowers grow in pairs and appear both at the end of the branch and shoot from the sides of the branch.
+The flowers grow in pairs, appearing both at the end of the branch and shooting from the sides of the branch.
 The small stalks which attach the flower head to the branch (pedicels) are 1mm thick and 9.5-20 mm in length.
 The pedicels may be slightly flattened and are covered with fine soft hairs that appear brown.

 Fruits

 The fruits of E. paranapanemensis are fleshy berries, round and squat (shaped roughly like a small pumpkin), and are 15-26 mm in diameter.
-The fruits are a yellow-amber colour when ripe and their surface texture is smooth and shiny.
-If broken open, there will be up to six seeds inside the fruit measuring between 7-13 mm in length and 6-10 mm in width.
+The fruits are a yellow-amber colour when ripe, and their surface texture is smooth and shiny.
+Each fruit contains up to six seeds measuring between 7-13 mm in length and 6-10 mm in width.
 The fruit flavour is similar to that of the Brazilian cherry (Eugenia uniflora).

 Bark

-The bark of an E. paranapanemensis tree is pale brown to grey in colour and has a rough texture with ridges and furrows.
+The bark of an E. paranapanemensis tree is pale brown to grey in colour, and has a rough texture with ridges and furrows.
 The bark appears to peel away from the trunk in papery sheets.

-An in-depth morphological description of E. paranapanemensis can be found in the species protologue authored by Karinne Valdemarin et al. in 2022.

-Etymology

-In its native range of São Paulo state E. paranapanemensis is commonly known as pitanga-amarela.
-Named for its fruit the Portuguese 'amarela' translates to yellow and pitanga-amarela directly translates to yellow pitanga.
-This is in contrast to the more common, related species Eugenia uniflora or Brazilian cherry also called the pitanga in Brazil which is known for its edible red fruits that are very similar in size and shape to those of E. paranapanemensis.

-The scientific name of E. paranapanemensis refers to the location where the plant first used to describe the new species was found – the city of Paranapanemensis in the São Paulo state, Brazil.